An official website of the United States government

 Top Photos

-230118-N-HG846-1178 SOUTH CHINA SEA (January 18, 2023) – Boatswain’s Mate 3rd Class Kiara Woods, from Fresno, California, directs an MH-60S Seahawk assigned to the “Blackjacks” of Helicopter Sea Combat Squadron (HSC) 21 to land on the flight deck aboard Independence-variant littoral combat ship USS Charleston (LCS 18) in the South China Sea, Jan.
-18. Charleston, part of Destroyer Squadron 7, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Daniel Serianni)
+230228-N-HG846-1014 STRAIT OF MALACCA (Feb.
+28, 2023) – Machinist Mate 3rd Class Sylvia Slenandore, from Austin, Texas, conducts rear rotary maintenance on an MH-60S Seahawk assigned to the “Blackjacks” of Helicopter Sea Combat Squadron (HSC) 21 in the hangar bay aboard Independence-variant littoral combat ship USS Charleston (LCS 18) in the Strait of Malacca, Feb.
+28. Charleston, part of Destroyer Squadron 7, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with Allies and partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
+(U.S. Navy Photo by Mass Communication Specialist 2nd Class Daniel Serianni)

 Commander, Naval Surface Forces, U.S. Pacific Fleet, 2841 Rendova Rd.
 San Diego, CA 92155-5490